Search all sites near me now

 The main pressures on the estuary are sediment, nutrients, and contaminant run-off from rural and urban land uses, storm water, and sewage discharges from broken or leaky pipes, or overflows from heavy rain.
 Passive discharges from historic landfills, and faecal matter from birds are also contributing to pressures on the estuary.

-The benthic communities within Avon-Heathcote Estuary/Ihutai range from 'fair' to 'poor' health.
+The benthic communities at the sites monitored within the Avon-Heathcote Estuary/Ihutai range from 'fair' to 'poor' health.

 The estuary has diverse features including mudflats, sand banks, salt marsh, seagrass beds, shrubland and coastal bush.